Boulogne-sur-Mer: Climate

 Boulogne-sur-Mer has an oceanic climate that has chilly winters not far above freezing and cool summers tempered by its exposure to the sea.
 Considering its position, the climate is quite cold in relation to south and east coast locations in England year round.
-Precipitation is also higher than in said southern English locations.
+Due to warm winds originating inland, the record temperatures in summer are well above the averages and the warmest day of the year is averaging about 31 C. Summer diurnal temperature variation is low, with normals varying between nights of 15 C with days at about 20 C. Precipitation is also higher than in said southern English locations.
+Between 1981 and 2010 the precipitation days averaged 125.3 annually, although overall precipitation increased somewhat in the next averages of 1991 to 2020.